YingCGooi/Ruby-Object-Oriented-Programming-Exercises/5_slightly_larger_oo_programs/oo_ttt_readme.md

 - ` @@created_markers`: This is useful to avoid duplicates by validating the input against existing markers.
 We can also determine the number of human players by calling `@@created_markers[:human].count`
 - `@@names`: Each time a computer player is created, its name is removed from the list, therefore avoiding duplicate computer names when creating the next player.
 Each time a human player is created, its name is added to the list, to avoid duplicate name entered for the next possible human player.
 - `@@marker_list`: The default marker list.
 Markers will be created in order and included in `@@created_markers` value array if no overriding from the user happens.
 If a user picks a marker other than the first one, it removes that marker from the list unless it is a marker other than in the list.
 This is to make sure that no duplicate markers will be created by `Computer`.
-- The colors of players are predetermined in order, and will only have an effect on the console output.
+- `@@colors`: The colors of players are predetermined in order, and will only have an effect on the console output.

 ## AI for larger boards
 Coming up with a working solution of AI moves in larger boards is challenging.
 Since the combinations of offensive and defensive moves are a lot higher, I narrowed them down to a few rules.
 They are explained below.

-#### AI: Offense
+### AI: Offense
 The offensive move is determined by the number of computer markers that occur consecutively.
 Priority is given to a match that has the highest number of consecutive markers.